Follow your tastebuds to find the hidden Algarve

 Cataplana

-This stew cooked in a traditional, clam-shaped metal pot is signature to the region; try it at Tertulia Algarvia in Faro.
-Even better, take their Cataplana cooking class (€93) where you’ll shop at the market, make your own, and eat it with wine and dessert.
+This stew, cooked in a traditional, clam-shaped metal pot, is signature to the region; try it at Tertulia Algarvia in Faro.
+Even better, take their cataplana cooking class (€93) where you’ll shop at the market, make your own, and eat it with wine and dessert.

 Weever fish